 #2 – Open up the right software.

-Use whatever software you have that allows you to save files as images.
-This might be Paint, PowerPoint, or Adobe Illustrator (they offer a free 14-day trial that you could use for this purpose).
 We use Adobe Illustrator because it lets us save the logo on a transparent background, but if you’ll only ever be using it on a white background then the others are fine.

 #3 – Write your business name using your preferred font.

 Create a text box or use the text tool to write your business name.
-Change the font to the one you downloaded in step #1, and try different formatting such as bold or all capitals.
+Change the font to the one you downloaded in step #1, then try different formatting such as bold or all capitals.
 Play about with the layout, alignment, and colours until you’re happy.

 #4 – Save it as a JPEG.

 Use the ‘save as’ or ‘export’ function to save your logo in an image format.
 JPEG and PNG are the most useful.
-Then hey presto – you have your gym logo!
+Then hey presto – you have your logo!

 Gym Logo Design Option #2 – Adapt A Template

-Adapting a template is a cost-effective way to create a professional-looking gym logo.
+Adapting a template is a cost-effective way to create a professional-looking logo.
 The downside is that your logo won’t be completely original, but then let’s face it, what is 100% original these days.
 The other option is to try an online logo generator which will create it for you for a small fee.

 ⇒ You can see even more templates in this fitness logos article, which also includes designs for yoga studios, boxing, and martial arts clubs too.